unicode-org/cldr/ldml/tr35-numbers.md

 4. Next, get the `displayName` element for the currency.
    1. Look for a `displayName` element that matches the `count` value, starting in the current locale and then following the locale fallback chain up to, but not including root.
    2. If no matching `displayName` element was found in the previous step, then look for a `displayName` element that matches `count="other"`, starting in the current locale and then following the locale fallback chain up to, but not including root.
-   3. If no matching `displayName` element was found in the previous step, then look for a `displayName` element that with no count, starting in the current locale and then following the locale fallback chain up to root.
+   3. If no matching `displayName` element was found in the previous step, then look for a `displayName` element with no count, starting in the current locale and then following the locale fallback chain up to root.
    4. If there is no `displayName` element, use the currency code itself (for example, "ZWD").
 5. Format the numeric value according to the locale.
 Use the locale’s `<decimalFormats …>` pattern, not the `<currencyFormats>` pattern that is used with the symbol (eg, Z$).
 As when formatting symbol currency values, reset the number of decimals according to the supplemental `<currencyData>` and use the currencyDecimal symbol if different from the decimal symbol.
    1. The number of decimals should be overridable in an API, so that clients can choose between “2 US dollars” and “2.00 US dollars”.